Parabola-Center/parabola-center-website/src/schedule.md

 ---
-title: Parabola Center First Annual Crash Course - Schedule
+title: Parabola Center Second Annual Crash Course Schedule
 layout: layouts/crashcourse-schedule
 description: Join us in Boston June 10 for the launch of a people-centered legalization movement.
 ---